saltkid/gorn/README.md

 ```
 gorn --root path/to/root/dir
 ```
-This would rename all series and movies in the root directory based on directory naming and structure.
-The episode numbers per entry/season/part will be padded to 2 digits and will start at 01. movies will be named based on the directory they are in. naming scheme will vary depending on the type of media:
+Renames all series and movies in the root directory based on directory naming and structure.
+The episode numbers per entry/season/part will be padded to 2 digits and will start at 01. movies will be named based on the directory they are in. naming scheme will vary depending on the type of media which gorn will detect:
 - standalone movie, movie set
 - single season, multiple seasons, and named parts/seasons. all with or without movies